saeedhei/project-gallus-garten-backend/docs/login-system/register.md

-# User Registration (Admin Only)
+# User Registration

+## Endpoint
+POST /v1/create

-## Overview
+## Description

-Only users with the role administrator can create new user accounts via a protected API route.
+Creates a new user in the system after validating input, checking for uniqueness, and hashing the password.

+---

 ## Steps

-1. Authentication Required
-   The request must include a valid JWT token.
-Only authenticated users are allowed.

-2. Admin Role Check
-   Middleware verifies that the authenticated user has the role administrator.

-3. API Endpoint
-   POST /v2/create

-4. Request Body
-   Must contain the following fields:
-   - name – unique username
-   - email – unique user email
-   - password – minimum 8 characters
-   - fullName – full name of the user
-   - role – one of: user, member, admin, administrator

-5. Validation
-   - name and email must be unique
+### 1. Receive Request
+- A POST request is made to the /v1/create endpoint.
+- The request body must contain name, email, password, and fullName.

+### 2. Extract Fields
-   - role must be from the allowed list
+- Extract the input fields from the request body.

+### 3. Check Username Uniqueness
+- Verify that the provided name is not already taken.
+- If it is, respond with an error: Username already taken.

+### 4. Check Email Uniqueness
+- Verify that the provided email is not already registered.
+- If it is, respond with an error: Email already registered.

+### 5. Validate Password
+- Ensure that a password is provided.
-   - password must be at least 8 characters
+- Ensure the password is at least 8 characters long.

-6. User Creation
+- If invalid, respond with an appropriate error message.

+### 6. Hash the Password
+- Securely hash the password before storing it.

+### 7. Set User Role
+- Assign the default role: user.

+### 8. Create User Object
+- Generate a unique user ID.
+- Create the full user object with timestamps.

+### 9. Validate User Schema
+- Validate the user object using a schema.
+- If validation fails, respond with a descriptive error.

+### 10. Insert into Database
-   If all checks pass, the user is created in the database.
+- Save the validated user object to the database.

-7. Response
-   Returns the newly created user's basic data:
+- If insertion fails, respond with an error: User creation failed.

+### 11. Respond with User Data
+- Return a JSON object with public user information:
-   _id, name, fullName, role, createdAt, updatedAt
+  - _id, name, fullName, role, createdAt, and updatedAt.

-8. Failure Cases
-   - 403 Forbidden if not an administrator
-   - 400/500 errors for validation or creation issues
+- Use HTTP status 201 Created.

+---